scenarioworld/articy-js/README.md

 Print out the value of a variable: {MyNamespace.MyVariable}
 Do some {~shuffling|randomizing|random rearranging} of text.
 Print text conditionally to know if a variable {MyNamespace.MyBoolean:is true|is false}.
+Make switch statements {
+    - MyNamespace.MyInteger == 3: that work.
+    - MyNamespace.MyInteger == 4: that work well!
+    - else: that are great :)
+}
 ```

 ## Missing Features